svm-suite/svm-suite.github.io/README.md

 ...
 ```

 Note the use of `src` parameter.
 Using this code, we start a router coded in file `rt1.srv`.
-Similarly, if some other service we start (like *compute-stateful.svm* or *compute-stateless.svm*) depends on a particular code, we use the same `src` parameter to specify the code file.
+Similarly, if some other service we start (like *Compute-stateful.svm* or *compute-stateless.svm*) depends on a particular code, we use the same `src` parameter to specify the code file.

 In a direction of modularity, we introduce two more built-in services, source `input` and target `output`.
-Using them, we make *router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a parent node, thus making use of their modularity.
+Using them, we make *Router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a parent node, thus making use of their modularity.

 ### 4 conclusion

 In this section, we presented a simple router service vitual machine for directing messages between services.
-Being a service glue element, *router.svm* takes a central role among all the service virtual machines in *SVM Suite*.
-Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* services to perform different tasks of interest.
+Being a service glue element, *Router.svm* takes a central role among all the service virtual machines in *SVM Suite*.
+Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *Console.svm*, *Compute-stateful.svm* and *compute-stateless.svm* services to perform different tasks of interest.

-## C. console.svm
+## C. CONSOLE.SVM

 *Console.svm* is a simple service virtual machine providing textual console input/output.
 It consists of a text box with a prompt where the user inputs text.
 On input, after pressing the <enter> key, the service emits an `input` message with relevant data.
 Output to the console is managed by sending an `output` message with relevant data to the service.
 Console service doesn't require any underlying code specific to a particular instance for its functionality.